-We drive awareness and preference for Check Point solutions through global media campaigns, thought leadership programs, digital marketing, social media, as well as press and analyst relations.
-We accelerate our innovation and technology agenda globally through frequent product launches and associated demand generation programs.
-In addition to our annual Check Point User Conference we host C-level, strategic IT and technical decision makers at a variety of custom events such as Cyber Day, CISO Roundtables, and local seminars.
-We also participate in targeted industry events such as RSA, CyberTech and Black Hat.
+We drive awareness and demand for Check Point solutions through messaging and communications strategies that target users and business decision makers.
+These efforts include global media campaigns, thought-leadership programs, digital marketing, social media, as well as press and analyst relations.
+We promote our innovation and technology agenda globally through frequent product launches supported by demand generation programs.

-As of December 31, 2015, we had 1,679 employees and contractors dedicated to sales and marketing.
+As of December 31, 2016, we had 1,967 employees and contractors dedicated to sales and marketing.